 Walk a few blocks to the Teatro de la República, a beautiful theater that also had a cameo appearance in the movie Once Upon a Time in Mexico.
 Templo de San Antonia de Padua is one of the oldest churches in Queretaro.

-The architecture changes once again from wrought-iron Spanish balconies to one story Otomi houses between Jardin Zenea and Blvd Universadad which runs along the Rio Queretaro.
-There’s lots of interesting local places to eat along these streets.
+The architecture changes once again from wrought-iron Spanish balconies to one-story Otomi houses between Jardin Zenea and Blvd Universadad which runs along the Rio Queretaro.
+There are lots of interesting local places to eat along these streets.

 Don’t miss the Fuente de Ignacio Pérez (Fountain of Ignacio Pérez) at the crossroad roundabout of Calle Corregidora and Universidad.
 Perez was the Paul Revere of Queretaro carrying the message from the Corregidora to Father Hidalgo that started the Mexican War of Independence against Spain in 1810.